Get The Help You Need (504) 586-5200

 Inaccurate electronic medical records and doctor errors

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Hospital Negligence on Friday, November 21, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Hospital Negligence on Friday, November 21, 2014.
 Doctor’s offices, hospitals and other health care providers in Louisiana are adapting to the government-imposed transition from traditional paper systems for maintaining patient records to electronic medical records.
 A recent study has uncovered evidence of mistakes and omissions in electronic records that is causing concern among medical professionals.
 Investigators reviewing the electronic records of patients following surgery found that only about one-third of the patient charts were free of mistakes or omissions.
-According to medical professionals who are familiar with electronic record systems, the cause is that the accuracy of the data in the systems depends…
+According to medical professionals who are familiar with electronic record systems, the cause is that the accuracy of the data in the systems depends upon…

 Read More